 Paga is a leading key player in providing financial services to customers in Nigeria, both online and offline.
-Log on to their website and fill a page agency interest form.
+Log on to their website and fill out a page agency interest form.
 Customer representatives will be in touch through the process till your registration is successful.

 Bankly is one of the fastest-growing digital money-providing institutions in Nigeria.
-To become a bankly POS agent with Bankly, fill the “become a bankly agent form” on the website.
+To become a bankly POS agent with Bankly, fill out the “become a bankly agent form” on the website.
 A customer support team will be available to help you through the onboarding process.

 This is a major stakeholder in providing offline banking to Nigerians.
 To be an Opay agent, follow the website prompts to create an Opay POS merchant account.

 With the sole purpose of bringing the bank closer to the people, Access Bank Close is responsible for registering, issuing, and maintaining the bank’s POS businesses in Nigeria.
-To become an agent, walk into any Access Bank branch with the required documents, get registered, then start your business.
+To become an agent, walk into any Access Bank branch with the required documents, get registered, and then start your business.

 Other financial agencies include Paypal, Quick teller PayPoint, Palmpay, Eco bank Xpress point, UBA POS, and Baxi Box.